The Best Cannabis Grow Lights for Your Home Grow

 Change Lights at the Proper Times

-To get the most out of your grow, and depending on the grow lights you use, you may need to change lights during the various stages of your plants' growth.
+Depending on the grow lights you use, you may need to change lights during the various stages of your plant's growth to get the most out of your grow.

 Different growth phases require different light spectrums to thrive.
 For example, if you're using HIDs, metal halide bulbs (which produce a bluish light) should be used while the cannabis plant is in veg.
 However, during the flowering stage, these bulbs should be switched to HPS (which produces orangish-red light).